Verisoft/CocoaPods-Specs/Specs/VSContent/README.md

 > Adicionado suporte a salvar progresso a cada mudança de página

+> Agora a tela do celular não bloqueia mais durante a leitura do livro

 *ContentAudio -> 2.3.9*

 > Adicionado suporte a salvar progresso a cada segundo passado